a10networks/a10networks.github.io/introduction/getting-started.md

 $ npm install
 ```

-* Create basic folder and file structure under the source folder, see [reference](https://github.com/a10networks/a10-gui-ugf-template/tree/master/src)
+* Create the basic folder and file structure under the source folder, see [reference](https://github.com/a10networks/a10-gui-ugf-template/tree/master/src)
 * Setup bootstrap file using a10-gui-framework

 ```jsx